j-freddy/j-freddy.github.io/_posts/2023-05-22-enhancing-greyscale-image-contrast-through-histogram-equalisation.md

 ## Further reading

+- In this post, we focus on enhancing image contrast.
+What about enhancing image quality?
+A simple technique is to use a **high-pass filter**.
 - Histogram equalisation and image processing is a subset of both **computer vision** and **graphics**.
 - If you're interested in the mathematics behind deriving the formulae, the